santhosh82/projectX/README.md

 -Once you execute the command, navigate to the [url](http://localhost:8000/jobtracker/welcome/) to see a welcome page which shows a sign up and sign in page.

-** Usage **
+## Usage
-Once you are able to get the welcome page, sign up for the application.
+-Once you are able to get the welcome page, sign up for the application.

-Use the same credentials to login and add the job details.
+-Use the same credentials to login and add the job details.

-I think the UI helps you to understand the flow.
+-I think the UI helps you to understand the flow.

-Please feel free to contact for any info / help to install the app.
+**-Please feel free to contact for any info / help to install the app. **